kubemq-io/kubemq-java-v2/README.md

 ### Send Command Request

-Sends a command request to a Command channel.
+Send a command request to a Command channel.

 #### Request: `CommandMessage` Class Attributes